bqi343/cp-notebook/Resources/Questions.md

 > What do you think about virtual contests?

-I don’t believe that I have ever finished a virtual contest while strictly adhering to the time limit.
+Until recently, I don’t believe that I have ever finished a virtual contest while strictly adhering to the time limit.
 It’s not as fun as a real contest. :(

 > could you please tell me which IDE do you use on your MAC?

-I use https://csacademy.com/ LOL (looks like queue times are rlly bad now tho).
-If that doesn't work I use Ideone or sublime text w/ command line.
+I usehttps://ideone.com/ LOL.
+I used to use https://csacademy.com/ but it looks like the queue times are rlly bad now.
+Locally I use Sublime Text w/ command line.
 At IOI I used Geany.

 [Why the downvotes? :(](https://codeforces.com/blog/entry/63065?#comment-469907)